apify/apify-docs/content/academy/apify_platform/first_actor/actor_building.md

 ---
 title: Actor building
-description: Start building your very first actor.
+description: Build your very first actor.
 With all of the code provided right within the lesson, you can learn advanced scraping techniques by coding along!
 menuWeight: 3
 paths:
     - apify-platform/first-actor/actor-building